Quantum coherent dynamics of quasiclassical spacetimes

-\textit{Conclusion}---In this Letter, we proposed a Hamiltonian formalism for spacetime dynamics in the framework of canonical quantum gravity.
-The formalism was built on the assumption that the states corresponding to quasiclassical geometries are coherent states, something commonly accepted in the quantum gravity community.
-The partial indistinguishability of nearby geometries induces tunneling from an initial coherent state into a superposition of geometries.
-The Hamiltonian bears similarities with the tight-binding model in condensed matter physics, where the metric fluctuations act as a driving force for the geometry.
-The non-orthogonality of the coherent states is also commensurate with the idea that a classical parameter, like the mass of a black hole, cannot be estimated with arbitrary precision.
 We remark that the Hamiltonian in Eq.\ (\ref{eq4hamiltonian}) was not obtained from an underlying microscopic model for the gravitational DoFs, which would require fully-fledged quantum gravity.
-The strength of the formalism developed here is the ability to analyze corrections of the form of Eq.\ (\ref{eq4hamiltonian}) without resorting to a full theory.
-We also note that while Eq.\ (\ref{eq4hamiltonian}) has several desirable properties, for example providing a description of ``fuzzy'' spacetime geometries, it is not a unique description; there may exist other gravitational Hamiltonians with $O ( \varepsilon )$ or higher-order corrections, an investigation of which we leave for future work.
+The strength of the formalism developed here is the ability to analyze generalizations of the form of Eq.\ (\ref{eq4hamiltonian}) without resorting to a full theory.
+We also note that, while Eq.\ (\ref{eq4hamiltonian}) has several desirable properties---for example, it provides a description of ``fuzzy'' geometries---it is not a unique choice of Hamiltonian or overlaps; the investigation of other possibilities is left for future work.

-Applying the formalism to black hole evaporation, we recovered the semiclassical trajectory predicted by the Stefan-Boltzmann law plus (coherent) quantum corrections.
-In Appendix B, we provided an interpretation of the states $| \bar g_n \rangle$ as coarse-grained descriptions of the geometry and ingoing gravitational radiation.
-A very recent work by Akil et.\ al.\ \cite{akil2025quantumsuperpositionblackhole} adopts a similar mindset to ours; in particular, Ref.\ \cite{akil2025quantumsuperpositionblackhole} describes the coherent evolution of a black hole and Hawking radiation via repeated actions of quantum-controlled unitaries.
+That being said, our framework is not incompatible with microscopic descriptions.
+It may even inform such constructions, as we demonstrate in Appendix A. Recent work by Akil et.\ al.\ \cite{akil2025quantumsuperpositionblackhole} adopts a similar mindset to ours; in particular, Ref.\ \cite{akil2025quantumsuperpositionblackhole} describes the coherent evolution of a black hole and Hawking radiation via repeated actions of quantum-controlled unitaries.
 We will investigate more fine-grained models for black hole evaporation and their implications for the black hole information paradox in a forthcoming paper.

-In summary, our general framework inspires new directions in studying quantum corrections to gravitational physics, including the effects of nonclassical spacetime on low-energy systems.
+We have also assumed a clock that is, for all practical purposes, ideal and that does not interact with the geometry.
+An immediate generalization of our model is to relax these assumptions.
+We also, for simplicity, consider a discrete spectrum for $\hat H_G$, which leaves the continuous case as a clear next step.
+The problem of measurement for spacetime superposition must also be addressed.
+We remark that the non-orthogonality of the quasiclassical states is commensurate with the idea that a classical parameter, such as the mass of a black hole, cannot be estimated with arbitrary precision.